Unboxed-Software/solana-course/content/token22-metadata.md

 You did it!
 You've made an NFT using the `metadata` and `metadata pointer` extensions.

 # Challenge
-Takning what you've learned here, go and create your own NFT or SFT.
+Taking what you've learned here, go and create your own NFT or SFT.